 But what is the best way to study the information?

 Researchers Kulik, Kulik and Bangert combined information from 40 studies in 1984.
 These studies showed that students can raise their scores on aptitude and achievement tests by taking practice forms of the tests.
 (Kulik, J. A., et al. “Effects of Practice on Aptitude and Achievement Test Scores” American Educational Research Journal, 1984.).

-How much can students gain from NYSTCE practice tests?
+How much can education students gain from NYSTCE practice tests?
 According to the research, “gains were larger when identical forms of a test were used for practice.”
 The amount that students gained “increased with the number of practice tests given.”
 Also, the gains were higher for “subjects of high ability” than those who were of lower ability in the first place.

 This is great news for anyone willing to put in the effort to complete practice tests for NYSTCE.
 But how much time and effort should you need?

 According to the grad student Amy Smith, co-author of a recent Tufts University study on stress and memory, “. . .it is not necessarily a matter of how much or how long someone studies, but how they study” (https://now.tufts.edu/news-releases/practice-testing-protects-memory-against-stress).

 The results of that study show that “learning by taking practice tests, a strategy known as retrieval practice, can protect memory against the negative effects of stress.”
 The test compared practice tests with re-reading material for memorization.
 Those using the re-reading and memorizing strategy “remembered fewer items overall, particularly after stress.”

 Not only can practice tests help you take NYSTCEs, these results suggest that practice tests may “protect memory against the adverse effects of stress.”